Customer Case Studies

 Branded as AI security, Keos devised mechanism’s that accurately detect bad actors combining Splunk’s machine learning toolkit with risk based alerting.

-The result is increased alert fidelity.
+The result was increased alert fidelity.

 Today, this AI-like security mechanism’s is in high demand.